 The most successful people I know have an innate desire to be world class at what they do.
-They seem to spend a significant amount of time reflecting on how to capitalize on their strengths and mitigate the effects of their weaknesses.
+They seem to spend a significant amount of time reflecting on how to capitalise on their strengths and mitigate the effects of their weaknesses.
 Most importantly, all of them rely on one crucial element to fuel their development - feedback from their peers.

 The benefits of creating an environment where my colleagues can be open and honest with me about my shortcomings is vital to my business.
 They expect the same back and we all grow together.
 We’ve worked tirelessly to create a culture where feedback isn’t just encouraged, but expected.
 Instilling the habit of effective feedback within a team is a fine balance, and I've found that there are seven core elements to bear in mind: